Workflomics/designtime-bench-service/README.md

-# Design-time Benchmarking RESTful Service
+# RESTful Service in TS (initial structure)
-RESTful service for design-time benchmarking of workflows.
-The service focuses on aggregating tool specific benchmarks (available in bio.tools and OpenEBench).
+RESTful service intended for design-time benchmarking of workflows.

+The service was integrated into RESTful APE (as the architecture was changed), and thus this project is **discontinued** and **archived**.